lyteword/chspurgeon-tod/volume-7/psalm-135.md

 **Verse 18.**

-1\.Men make idols like themselves.
+1\.
+Men make idols like themselves.

-2\.The idols make their makers like themselves.
+2\.
+The idols make their makers like themselves.
 Describe both processes.

 **Verse 19.** *House of Israel.* The Lord's great goodness to all his people, perceived and proclaimed, and the Lord praised for it.